tensorflow/tfjs-models/body-pix/README.md

 const net = await bodyPix.load();
 const personSegmentation = await net.estimatePersonSegmentation(imageElement);

-// by setting maskBackground to false, the maskImage that is generated will be opaque where there is a person and opaque where there is a background. const maskBackground = false;
+// by setting maskBackground to false, the maskImage that is generated will be opaque where there is a person and transparent where there is a background. const maskBackground = false;
 const maskImage = bodyBix.toMaskImageData(personSegmentation, maskBackground);
 ```